Licensing coronavirus update: 7 Jan - National lockdown

 Send the application to the Licensing Team by one of the methods on the front page of the form.
 You must send your application with all the required supporting documentation detailed in the application.
 If you submit an incomplete application or it doesn’t have all the necessary documentation with it the application will not be accepted.

-You must send the application with the appropriate initial application fee (Link to animal fees page).
-Applications not submitted with the fee can't be processed.
+You must send the application with the appropriate initial application fee.
+Applications submitted without the fee cannot be processed.

-All new and renewal applications for selling animals as pets licences are subject to an inspection by a licensing officer.
+All new and renewal applications for dog breeding licences are subject to an inspection by a licensing officer.
+New dog breeding applications must also be inspected by a council-appointed veterinarian.
 Once your application has been validated an officer will contact you to arrange the necessary inspections.

-What conditions apply to a selling animals as pets licence?
+What conditions apply to a dog breeding licence?

-The conditions attached to selling animals as pets licences are set out in the Regulations.
+The conditions attached to dog breeding licences are set out in the regulations.
 The conditions are mandatory and can't be added to, deleted or amended by us.
-You can find the conditions and the guidance which accompanies them in the 'Related documents' section of this page.
+You can find the conditions and the guidance which accompanies them in the related documents section of this page.

 Download the form, complete it on your home computer, and email it to firstname.lastname@example.orgDownload an application form